moveit/moveit2_tutorials/doc/tutorials/visualizing_in_rviz/visualizing_in_rviz.rst

   #include <thread>  // <---- add this to the set of includes at the top

-By creating and naming loggers we are able to keep our program logs organized.
+By creating and naming loggers, we are able to keep our program logs organized.

   .. code-block:: C++